mvanditc/WebAppVIP/README.md

 1) Open two terminals.

+2) Run npm install in any one.

-2) In the first terminal, type the command 'python3 -m http.server'.
+3) In the first terminal, type the command 'python3 -m http.server'.
 This should give the message 'Serving HTTP on :: port YOUR_PORT (http://[::]:YOUR_PORT/) ...'

-3) In the second terminal, cd into the folder 'server'.
+4) In the second terminal, cd into the folder 'server'.
 In this folder, paste the command 'npx nodemon temporaryServer.js'.
 This will start the backend.

 # Important Notes (Read this before you start making changes):